At this time, there is no known way to

 Alzheimer's disease.
 But there are things that may make it less likely.

-Adults who are physically active may be less likely to get
+Adults who are physically active may be less likely than adults who aren't physically

 Older adults who stay

-mentally active may be at lower risk for developing Alzheimer's
+mentally active may be at lower risk for Alzheimer's

-even actively watching television or listening to the radio may help you avoid
+even watching television or listening to the radio may help them avoid

 People who eat more fruits and